-We’ve already written extensively about the Dodge Challenger and its various capabilities on this blog.
+We’ve already written extensively about the Dodge Challenger and its various capabilities, such as its towing capablities, on this blog.
 Today we’re going to take an in-depth look at the kind of gas this beast of a car uses.
 Let’s start with a quick answer to get that out of the way:

 Dodge Challengers with a 3.6L, 3.7L engine and the 5.7L engine with an automatic transmission take gas with an octane of 87 – 89, where 89 is advised for optimal performance.
 Challengers with a 5.7L engine and automatic transmission or the 6.2L and 6.4L engine take gas with an octane of 91 or higher.